eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/l+m-data-deletion-and-reporting-of-wrp-to-dpa.md

 Against this background it was decided to slightly revise the text of **RPT_DPA_05** as follows:

-> **As far as technically possible**, a Wallet Unit SHALL log the **initiation of a** report sent to the DPA in a log file so that it can be presented to the User in the dashboard (as specified in Topic 19).
+> A Wallet Unit SHALL log the **initiation of a** report sent to the DPA in a log file so that it can be presented to the User in the dashboard (as specified in Topic 19).

 ### 5.6 Additional high level requirement RPT_DPA_06